 First up, post at least 5 publicly referenceable client testimonials on your website.
 This shows you that you’ve already done the hard work to create raving fans, which is the most important foundational work you can do in your business.
 And if you’re having a hard time getting testimonials, ask your customers, “what’s one thing that I can do better in my business?”
 That gives you real feedback to better your business so that your next customer will be a loyal fan.

 Does all of this sound good, but you’re still stuck on exactly where to start?
 I have some good news.
-For a limited time, we’re hosting FREE live 30 min Close More Customers webinars to help you figure out the best place to start and find your individual key to success in sales.
+For a limited time, I'm hosting a FREE live 30 min Close More Customers webinar to help you figure out the best place to start and find your individual key to success in sales.

 As for tips for getting a toddler to eat dinner?
 We’re still working on that….